datacommonsorg/docsite/api/rest/query.md

 *   `sparql`: A SPARQL query string.

-## How to construct a request to the property value endpoint
+## How to construct a request to the SPARQL query endpoint

 ### Step 1: Assembling the information you will need